 d.
 How to price.

 I’m sure we have all heard that if you under price your work, people will not think it’s valuable.
 That’s a myth.
 The tendency is for artists is to either over or under charge for their work, and to be honest, what is your art really worth in the eyes of others?
 How do other artists price their works?
 I have seen three ways that artists price their work.
 By size, by hours, by emotions (what they feel it is worth for various reasons).
-I knew an artist who calculated his price by square inch.
-Seems a bit too much math for me.
+I know artist who calculated his price by square inch, I know artists who keep track of their hours.
+How I do mine is based upon past sales records.
+So if I sold for 5000$ for a year, my next year's prices will be based upon how much I actually sold.
+If I sold one painting for $5000, it would be risky to give myself a raise.
+If I sold six or seven paintings, I might wish to give myself a slight raise, no more than 240-500$.
+If I sold the majority of what I brought to market, then I will increase the price from 500-1000$.

 The larger the market the bigger the pool of people who can afford higher prices for goods.
 The smaller the market, the smaller the pool of people who has that kind of extra cash.
 So know your market before you price!
 You will be competing with Ipads, ear buds, TVs, holidays, watches, and etc. Stuff that people use every day.
 They might not see the sense of laying down lots of money for art.